Randall Kennedy: Views

 In Interracial Intimacies: Sex, Marriage, Identity and Adoption (2003), Kennedy attempts to bring greater understanding to the racial issues that continue to trouble American society.
 "His premise is based on common sense", wrote Emily Bernard in Black Issues Book Review.
 "Until Americans confront racial bias in the most intimate arenas of their lives, we will continue to live with racism and its consequences."
 Unlike many black intellectuals, Kennedy supports interracial adoption.
-"Parenting is a mysterious thing", he told Lise Funderburg in Essence.
+"Parenting is a mysterious thing", he told Lise Funderburg in Essence magazine.
 "People will learn what they need to learn in order to help their child along.
 I'm willing to assume that with respect to all parents, including White people who want to adopt Black kids."
 Kennedy explores interracial marriages throughout American history as well as their presence in literature and film.
 "There is something hopeful in Kennedy's historical accounts", Bernard writes.
 "In spite of the law ... some individuals managed to maintain honorable and nuanced relationships with people they were legally forbidden to approach as equals."

 Kennedy's views have been controversial even among other black intellectuals.
-Darcus Howe noted of Nigger in New Statesman, "Had a white person used the word, rejection would have been immediate.
+Darcus Howe noted of Nigger in The New Statesman: "Had a white person used the word, rejection would have been immediate.
 Now white society can always point to Kennedy and say that a negro advanced the view that 'nigger' is acceptable."
-Many black scholars have called his work conservative, and worry that books like Race, Crime, and the Law provide political cover for white conservatives.
+Many black scholars have called Kennedy's work conservative, and worry that books such as Race, Crime, and the Law provide political cover for white conservatives.
 "Over the years", wrote Derrick Bell, "Professor Kennedy has become the impartial, black intellectual, commenting on our still benighted condition and as ready to criticize as commend."
 When asked by Kate Tuttle of Africana how he felt about the controversy over Nigger, Kennedy replied: "What's the worst that happens?
 That someone writes a very long diatribe in The New Yorker excoriating me...I'm not facing firing squads, I'm not facing exile, I'm not facing jail."